Federal Funding to End Homelessness

 Chicago Program Models Chart: The Chicago Program Models Chart, which was revised and approved by the Chicago Planning Council on Homelessness on December 17, 2014, describes each program model considered to be in alignment with Chicago's Plan to End Homelessness.
 The Chart is used for local funding purposes, including Chicago's HUD CoC Program Competition process.

 2017 Housing Inventory Count & Point-in-Time Count

-Each year, Chicago completes a Housing Inventory Count (HIC) and Point-in-Time (PIT) in an effort count individuals, beds and units for those experiencing homelessness.
-This year, Chicago will conduct its count on January 26, 2017.
+Each year, Chicago completes a Housing Inventory Count (HIC) and Point-in-Time (PIT) in an effort to count individuals, beds and units for those experiencing homelessness.
+This year, Chicago conducted its count on January 26, 2017.
 All Chicago held the 2017 HIC Webinar training on January 19th along with in-person trainings.
 All Chicago will submit the HIC/PIT data via the HUD Exchange by May 1, 2017.
 All Chicago and DFSS will provide reports on these processes after submission.

 2017 Housing Inventory Count Survey - PDF - Please note all HIC submissions must be made via online at the link below

 Please review the following information regarding the 2016 HIC & PIT conducted on January 26, 2016.